 I walked through the byte sector to Simone’s house where, for the first time in two years, I would be celebrating Voice Day.
-Because the Outcast calendar was different from the System one, I had lost track of when the holiday was as soon as I’d arrived in Illagu.
+Because the Outcast calendar was different from the System, I had lost track of when the holiday was as soon as I’d arrived in Illagu.
 I was excited to spend it with other former bytes.
 Not that the System had ever explained what was so special about the day or why it was called Voice Day – everyone I’d known had just been happy to have a day off.

 As I walked down the dusty streets of the byte sector, I caught glimpses of Illagwen law enforcement around corners.
 It seemed like they were trying to stay out of sight as much as possible.
 It was unnerving… and a little too familiar.
 I couldn’t help feeling a spike of fear every time I saw one of their uniforms.